hongjes1/UGChordstoFlats/README.md

 While users are allowed to insert sharps and/or flats into their submissions, the transposition feature defaults to sharps only, whether accurate or not.
 To compensate for situations where flats are appropriate for the situation, this short script was written to address this.

 # Known bugs and shortcomings
-- The javascript event onMouseOver will reset the chord names to their original value.
+- The javascript event onMouseOver will reset the chord names to their original value in the new tab version.
 This has something to do with external code.
+- The chord diagrams will not display on the EVO version; however, the chord names will not change.
 - Clicking a previously opened chord diagram with the changed name will revert the chord diagram's name to the original value.
 - The code's set of chord names is severely limited and is not at all exhaustive.
 Example: E, Emaj, EM, and Emajor all will display E major chords (notes E-G#-B), but only chord of the first format are supported.